Skip to content

 chanceRelative weight - higher = more likely within its level bucket

-min / maxQuantity range awarded
+min / maxQuantity range of that item when it's picked

 xpBonus XP if this item is rolled (added when GiveXPForItems = true)